pshapiro/cube-alarm-ios/README.md

 Use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to write Raspberry Pi OS Lite to a microSD card.
 Boot the Pi, connect it to your network then clone this repo and run `setup_pi.sh`.
+The script installs the project in `~/cube-alarm` for the user that runs it, so ensure you execute it as the user that should own the service.

 ### Bluetooth